ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/04-growth-rates.md

 improves almost like the linear one, but not quite.
-Its growth rate is sometimes called *linearithmic* or *log-linear*, and it is a common growth rate for many algorithms (for example the Mergesort algorithm in @sec:mergesort).
+Its growth rate is sometimes called *linearithmic* or *log-linear*, and it is a common growth rate for many algorithms (for example the Mergesort algorithm in @sec:sorting-2:mergesort).

 Note that something special happens in the case of the *exponential* algorithm, $T(n) = 2^n/20$.
 It can only be used to solve very small problems,